jhoonhan/nhs-client/README.md

 - Bug fix when other month is selected.
   - Default values probably not set correctly.
 - Manager view
-- Fix JWT authorization in the backend.
+- Server sequrity measures
+- Deployment

 ### Backlog
 - Scheduling algorithm records its computation result data each time it is run to `compute_record` table.